 Case report(s)This section has been translated automatically.

 Zhou et al (2016) reported 14 patients, 12 women and 2 men, from 6 unrelated families with autosomal dominant autoinflammatory disorder.
-The age at disease onset ranged from 2 to 16 years in all except 1 patient, in whom the disease started at age 29 years.
-Patients had oral and genital ulcerations reminiscent of Behcet's disease (109650).
-Some patients also had polyarthritis, exanthema, uveitis (3 patients), and inflammation or ulceration of the gastrointestinal tract (4 patients).
+Age at disease onset: 2 to 29 years.
+Patients had oral and genital ulcerations reminiscent of Behcet's disease (see 109650).
+Some patients also had polyarthritis, rash, uveitis (3x), and inflammation or ulceration of the gastrointestinal tract (4x).
 Two patients had periodic fever, 1 patient had hemolytic anemia, and 1 patient had idiopathic thrombocytopenia.
-Three patients from one family had lupus anticoagulants and other autoantibodies, and 3 other unrelated patients had antinuclear autoantibodies.
+Lab: Three patients from one family had lupus anticoagulant as well as other autoantibodies, and 3 other unrelated patients had antinuclear autoantibodies.
 Some patients responded to treatment with TNF inhibitors or colchicine.

-Aeschlimann et al (2018) reviewed 15 patients from six unrelated families with AIFBL1 previously reported by Zhou et al (2016) and reported an additional patient (P16) who developed mucosal and gastrointestinal ulcerations at 1 week of age and died at 8 years of age.
+Aeschlimann et al (2018) reviewed 15 patients from six unrelated families with Behcet-like familial autoinflammatory syndrome , previously reported by Zhou et al (2016), and reported an additional patient (P16) who developed mucosal and gastrointestinal ulcerations at 1 week of age and died at 8 years of age.
 His clinical features were consistent with both Crohn's disease and Behçet's disease.
-In the patient cohort, disease progression varied widely both between and within families, and some clinical features did not appear for several years.
+He suffered from diarrhea and intestinal perforations, vasculitis of the small vessels of the central nervous system, hyperglycemia, cataract, and hypertension.
 All patients developed recurrent painful oral, genital, and/or gastrointestinal ulcers.
-Other common features that occurred at different time points in the disease were gastrointestinal symptoms (56%), polyarthritis and/or arthralgia (56%), skin involvement (50%), and recurrent fever (50%).
+Other common features occurring at various time points during the disease were gastrointestinal discomfort (56%), polyarthritis and/or arthralgia (56%), skin involvement (50%), and recurrent fever (50%).
 Ocular and cardiovascular complaints were also observed less frequently (19% of patients each).
 Some patients had severe multisystemic inflammation, including 2 with CNS vasculitis.
 Laboratory tests usually revealed elevation of acute-phase reactants during relapses and fluctuating levels of various autoantibodies.
-Seven patients (44%) had recurrent upper and lower respiratory tract infections, both bacterial and viral, and two siblings (P11 and P12 from family 5) had immunodeficiency with low IgG, poor vaccination response, lymphopenia, and recurrent infections.
-None of the patients developed lymphoma or malignancy.
+Seven patients (44%) had recurrent upper and lower respiratory tract infections, both bacterial and viral, and two siblings were immunodeficient with low IgG, poor vaccination response, lymphopenia, and recurrent infections.

 LiteratureThis section has been translated automatically.